 There were (and are) family sessions huddled around the TV to watch live sports.
 Anything that has action and a ball suffices.
 I am certain my boys learned math this way.
 Or at least that’s how I justified it when they broke me and ended up staying up way too late because I knew they couldn’t sleep unless they knew the final score.

 More recently, the television set is usually off.
 Instead, I wander into each of my kid’s rooms to find them lying in their beds, earphones in, laptops open, each streaming something different.

 Now I have time aplenty, and I could watch all the shows.
 But I have not been able to jump on the bingeing bandwagon.
 I get that it’s really relaxing to plunk down, plug in, and plow through every season of “Friends” or “Grey’s Anatomy.”
 And I also recognize that there is a vast variety of options that appeal to every targeted audience.
 But our technology progressed so quickly that I’m not sure we ever took time to think about the consequences and realize what we gave up.

 Like sharing a meal, I still believe watching a television show should be a communal act that brings people together.

-I’m not crazy; I don’t think watching “Parenthood” or “This is Us” or even “The Crown” is going to lead to world peace or stop climate change, but I do believe that common viewing experiences foster relationships and can serve as starting points for important conversations, which can ultimately be for the greater good.
+I’m not crazy; I don’t think watching “Parenthood” or “This is Us” or even “The Crown” is going to lead to world peace or stop climate change.
+But I do believe that common viewing experiences foster relationships and can serve as starting points for important conversations.
+That can ultimately be for the greater good.
 In any event, it’s face-to-face social time.

 With my kids growing up, I miss that.
 Maybe I’d be more open to bingeing if it were less isolated and more like book club.
-My kids and their friends (or my friends and I or even my kids and I) could select a program to watch on their own and then get together to discuss the plot, the characters, the best lines, and even the wardrobe choices.
+My kids and their friends (or my friends and I or even my kids and I) could select a program to watch on their own.
+Then they’d get together to discuss the plot, the characters, the best lines, and even the wardrobe choices.
 TV alone can’t keep us company.
 But maybe friends gathered around the TV still can.